electricjones/electricjones.github.io/hra.md

 ### New York Avenue
 - Dogs at NYA are all levels 2, 3, or 4.
 - There are no puppies or other animals at NYA.
-- Volunteers can work with any dog you are qualified for at NYA
+- Volunteers can work with any dog you are qualified for at NYA.

 ### Oglethorpe
 - The **Front Lobby** is a <span style="color: green">CLEAN ZONE</span>.
 If walking dogs, do not enter.